FixedData/fnf-ourpleV3-public/README.md

 * Download hmm haxelib and run it
 * in a cmd in the directory of the source do "hmm install"
 ### Then you should be ready to "lime test windows"

+Please note this repo has not and will not be further maintained.
+There are many bugs and issues and I apologize for that.
+Otherwise, have fun!